 Is Porto a good place to live?

 Porto is a very good place to live for expats.
-The city is more affordable than Lisbon, has a very good food and drink scene, welcoming locals, and excellent natural beauty surrounding the city, from beaches to national parks.
+It is more affordable than Lisbon, has a very good food and drink scene, welcoming locals, and excellent natural beauty surrounding it, from beaches to national parks.

-For families, there are also excellent education facilities, and healthcare in Portugal is also of a very high standard.
+Excellent education facilities and high-standard healthcare are also available for families in Portugal.
 If you are contemplating moving to Portugal, Porto should definitely be on your radar.

 Is renting in Portugal expensive for expats?